ericbulloch/kwmd/concepts/artificial_intelligence.md

 I run through scenarios like this all the time with AI to keep practicing.

+### Generating Scripts

+There are a lot of times where AI generating scripts is the right call.
+In general, it does a good job generating small scripts.
+I have a high level of confidence with AI when the problem is small and focused.

 ## What I Don't Use It For

 What you are not is just as important as what you are!
 I wanted to note a few things that I have not used AI for.
 I am not the guy that run all things through AI, I want to ask it specific questions because it currently does not do well understanding an entire process or a complete system.
 It is amazing at providing insights and analysis about parts of a system, but it struggles to explain the complex relationship between parts.